aptos-labs/aptos-core/developer-docs-site/docs/guides/wallet-adapter-for-dapp.md

 import { PetraWallet } from "petra-plugin-wallet-adapter";
 ```

-Import the AptosWalletAdapterProvider:
+Import the `AptosWalletAdapterProvider`:

 ```js
 import { AptosWalletAdapterProvider } from "@aptos-labs/wallet-adapter-react";
 ```

-Wrap your app with the Provider, pass it the plugins (wallets) you want to have on your app as an array, and include an autoConnect option (set to false by default)
+Wrap your app with the Provider, pass it the plugins (wallets) you want to have on your app as an array, and include an autoConnect option (set to false by default):

 ```js
 const wallets = [new PetraWallet()];